Kivale

 Kivale is a village in India, situated in the Mawal taluka of Pune district in the state of Maharashtra.
 It encompasses an area of 1261 ha.

 Administration

 The village is administrated by a sarpanch, an elected representative who leads a gram panchayat.
-At the time of the 2011 Census of India, the gram panchayat governed two villages and was based at Kashal.
+At the time of the 2011 Census of India.

 Demographics

 At the 2011 census, the village comprised 134 households.
 The population was 788 (418 males and 370 females).

 Air travel connectivity

 The closest airport to the village is Pune Airport.